Jhajibhaskar/Face-recognition-Attendance-System/README.md

 # Simple Face-recognition-Attendance-System
 ## Purpose:
 This project is a Face Recognition Attendance System using Python, OpenCV, and face_recognition library.
 It captures video from the default camera, detects faces, and recognizes them using pre-trained face encodings.
-It maintains attendance records in a CSV file for recognized faces.<br>
+It maintains attendance records in a CSV file for recognized faces.<br><br>
 Upon Running a Model a CSV file will be created automatically filename as Today’s Date(YYYY-MM-DD) format & will store Name of Student as well as Reporting Time.
 ## Project Structure
 The project consists of the following main components: